atlassian-labs/compiled/packages/eslint-plugin/src/rules/jsx-pragma/README.md

 used.
 This may not be ideal if your codebase uses a mix of Compiled and other libraries (e.g. Emotion, styled-components).
 Setting `onlyRunIfImportingCompiled` to true turns off this rule unless `css` or `cssMap` are imported from `@compiled/react`.

+Note that this option does not affect `xcss`.

 This option defaults to `false`.